RakibulRanak/SlackBook/README.md

         </pre>

-      - **Limitations** : Can not post multiple files because Facebook doesn’t allow to post multiple files .
+      - **Limitations** : Can not post multiple files because Facebook doesn’t allow to post multiple files.
+Still you can post multiple files by zipping all the files to one.

         <br>